nettoweb-ru/laravel-cms-store/README.md

-# Currency support fpr nettoweb CMS
+# Online store support for nettoweb CMS

 This software provides online store support for nettoweb CMS.